hashicorp/terraform-provider-azurerm/website/docs/r/redhat_openshift_cluster.html.markdown

 * `pod_cidr` - (Required) The CIDR to use for pod IP addresses.
 Changing this forces a new resource to be created.

-* `service_cidr` - (Required) The network range used by the Openshift service.
+* `service_cidr` - (Required) The network range used by the OpenShift service.
 Changing this forces a new resource to be created.

 * `outbound_type` - (Optional) The outbound (egress) routing method.
 Possible values are `Loadbalancer` and `UserDefinedRouting`.
 Defaults to `LoadBalancer`.
 Changing this forces a new resource to be created.